knative/serving/docs/debugging/application-debugging-guide.md

 ## Check Route status

-Run the following command to get `status` of the `Route` object with which you deployed your application:
+Run the following command to get the `status` of the `Route` object with which you deployed your application:

 ```shell